AaltoSciComp/scicomp-docs/triton/usagepolicy.rst

   of files or directories, we must first have your explicit permission (either in writing or in person)

+* User-owned data (home directories, work directories) may be deleted six months after an account expires.
+Use a group-based storage space instead.

 Our data storage service is suitable for confidential data.
 You must ensure that permissions are such that technical access is limited.